jgmesareyes/HostelryAnalysis/README.md

 ==============

-Analysis management about hotel services in the Canary Islands.
+Analysis management about hotel services in Tenerife.
 Final Grade Dissertation at University of La Laguna.
 Developed by José G. Mesa Reyes.